What Is The GeneConvene Virtual Institute?

 Decisions by stakeholders regarding the research, development and possible use of gene drive and other biocontrol technologies will benefit from stakeholders having sources of knowledge of the scientific, social, ethical, safety and economic dimensions of these technologies.

 Knowledge of gene drive and other genetic biocontrol technologies is growing rapidly but is fragmented and dispersed throughout the internet.
-The aim of the GeneConvene Virtual Institute is to bring knowledge of gene drive and other genetic biocontrol technologies together in one virtual location to make it readily accessible to those with interests in these technologies.
+The aim of the GeneConvene Virtual Institute is to bring knowledge of gene drive and other genetic biocontrol technologies together in one virtual location and make it readily accessible to the public.

 Guiding Principles

-Scholarly Literature: Scholarship about and related to gene drive technologies and selfish genetic elements (excluding transposons) in peer-reviewed journals and in the preprint services arXiv and bioRxiv are identified using databases that are searched at least weekly using the search terms “gene drive,” “selfish genetic elements,” “transmission ratio distortion,” “meiotic drive,” “segregation distortion,” “underdominance,” “B chromosomes,” “homing endonucleases,” “toxin-antidote,” “driving X,” “driving Y” with the Boolean operator “or.”
-Two examples of scholarship databases:
+Content for scholarly literature comes from peer-reviewed journals and preprint services arXiv and bioRxiv using databases, including Web of Science and WorldWideScience, that are searched at least weekly using search terms such as “gene drive,” “selfish genetic elements,” “transmission ratio distortion,” “meiotic drive,” “segregation distortion,” “underdominance,” “B chromosomes,” “homing endonucleases,” “toxin-antidote,” “driving X,” “driving Y” with the Boolean operator “or.”

-Media: The internet is queried daily using “gene drive” OR “selfish genetic elements” as search terms and the following search engines Google/Google Alerts and TalkWalker.
-Metasearches using Dogpile, and Yippy are performed weekly.
-Search returns that are subject-relevant are will be included in the GeneConvene Virtual Institute knowledgebase if the content contains a byline (content without bylines may not be included), is posted on a site that is well-described in its ‘About’ page (usually entities or organizations), is the creator and source of the content (re-posts of content may not be included).
-Content from personal websites, blogs and social media are not part of the knowledgebase.
+Multimedia content is aggregated from internet queries using “gene drive” OR “selfish genetic elements” as search terms and the search engines Google/Google Alerts and TalkWalker.
+Metasearches using Dogpile and Yippy are performed weekly.
+Search returns that are subject-relevant will be included in the GeneConvene Virtual Institute knowledgebase if the content is original (re-posts may not be included), contains a byline (content without bylines may not be included), and is posted on a site that is well-described in its ‘About’ page (usually entities or organizations).
+Content from personal websites, blogs, and social media are not part of the knowledgebase.”

 Financial Support